Metric inequalities for polygons: Sum of squared distances: proofs of Theorems and

 The Cauchy-Schwarz inequality yields

 Hence $4Z(p) \geq \frac{1}{n}$ for any $p \in V(P)$.
 Summing up this inequality over all $p \in V(P)$ yields

 or $Z \geq1/8$, as required.

-\paragraph{Remark.} Interestingly enough, besides the construction mentioned in the Introduction (with two groups of vertices, $\lfloor n/2 \rfloor$ near $(0,0)$ and $\lceil n/2 \rceil$ near $(\frac{1}{n},0)$), there is yet another construction for which the sum of the squares of the distances is at most $1/4$ in the limit.
+\paragraph{Remark.} Interestingly enough, besides the construction mentioned in the Introduction (with the odd vertices near $(0,0)$ and the even vertices near $(\frac{1}{n},0)$ or $(\frac{1}{n-1},0)$ depending on whether $n$ is even or odd) there is yet another construction for which the sum of the squares of the distances is at most $1/4$ in the limit.
 For odd $n$, consider $n$ points evenly distributed on a circle of radius $r=1/(2n \cos \frac{\pi}{2n})$, and labeled from $1$ to $n$, say in clockwise order.
 The polygon $P$ is the thrackle which connects the point labeled $i$ with the point labeled $i+ \frac{n-1}{2}$ (as usually the indexes are taken modulo $n$).
-It is easy to verify that $P$ has unit perimeter (see also Theorem~\ref{T6}).
+It is easy to verify that $P$ has unit perimeter (see also Theorem~\ref{T7}).
 Write $Z= \sum_{i<j} |A_i A_j|^2$.
 We have

 Setting $k=\frac{n-1}{2}$ and $\alpha=\frac{\pi}{n}$ in the trigonometric identity~\cite[p.~64]{SCY79}

 yields